On this page

-- Fill in our Report a barking dog online form and attach the completed barking dog diary.
+- Fill in our Report a barking dog online form-external site and attach the completed barking dog diary.

-Visit our Making a further complaint page if you'd like to report additional problems with the same dog.
+Visit our Making a further complaint page if you'd like to report additional concerns with the same dog.

 How we will investigate your report

 We will appoint an Animal Management Officer to your case, who will contact you to: